Future of Data Summit Banner

 2:45 pm Eastern

 With the fast pace of change, it is impossible to cover everything in one day.
-The closing session will provide an opportunity to brainstorm gaps in today’s discussion and explore new emerging priorities.
+The closing session will provide an opportunity to share what we learned and to brainstorm gaps in today’s discussion and explore new emerging priorities.
+We will break into three groups so select your group of interest.
 This session will be an open, wide-ranging discussion on what comes next.
 What didn’t we cover in the summit and what needs to be addressed as your role in governing and providing data becomes more and more essential to how government operates.

 Teri Takai, Chief Programs Officer, CDG